lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 Ares doesn't come with a search feature for the web portal, but you can set one up easily using [Google Custom  Search Engine](https://cse.google.com/cse/all).
 Just log in with your Google account and add your site, and it will give you the HTML code.
 Paste this into the search config box.

+### Home Page Text

+You can configure the tag line and welcome text on the Web Portal's home page.

 ### Changing the Colors

 The Ares web portal uses [SCSS](http://sass-lang.com/guide), which is an enhanced version of CSS that - among other things - lets you set up variables so you can change a color in one spot and have it take effect in many styles.
 For example, the colors stylesheet lets you set up colors like so: